takahirohonda/nodejs-lambda-serverless-boilerplate/README.md

 ## (3) Deployment

 Deployment can be done through the local machine by running Serverless command.
 For production, it is recommended to use a CD/CI tool such as Jenkins.
-AWS CLI must be configured with the appropriate credental ([Configureing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
+AWS CLI must be configured with the appropriate credential ([Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).

 ```bash
 sls deploy --stage dev